ihchoi12/inho-note.github.io/_posts/2021-05-26-Operating-Systems.md

 - Killing/Delete: the process is over

+# Schedulers
-##### 3 types of decisions in state transitions
+### 3 types of schedulers in state transitions
+All of them affects performance
+##### Long-term:
-- Long-term:
+- At *New* state.
--- at *New* state, how many processes should be created (this decision lasts for the entire process), it decides the degree of multi-programming,
+- How many processes should be created (this decision lasts for the entire process).
+- It decides the degree of multi-programming.
+Affects system performance significantly (should balance CPU-bound and I/O-bound processes for better performance).
+##### Short-term:
+- At *Ready* state
-- Short-term: at *Ready* state, which ready process to schedule (this decision lasts only during the *Run* state)
+- which ready process to schedule (this decision lasts only during the *Run* state).
+- Then, dispatcher handles the context switching.
+- Good short-term scheduler make the decision such that minimizes the context switching time (which depends on the size of context to be changed)
+##### Medium-term:
-- Medium-term: at *Ready* or *Block* state, whether to suspend the process or not
+- At *Ready* or *Block* state,
+- Whether to suspend a process or not
+- Suspension of a process cause *swapping* -- moving a process from RAM to disk, and getting it back
+- Good midium-term scheduler minimizes the swapping overheads

 # Introduction